 Pictures after pictures, that made me think of several things.
 First, I’m glad I’m not famous that would be awful.
 Second, I should charge big bucks here and become a millionaire.
 Third, did that 8 year old girl just walk up to me, took a photo of me and walked away like it was normal?
 Fourth, okay, I’m done, no more photos.

 It happened so often that I eventually got annoyed and just told them I wouldn’t take photos with them anymore.
 What also happened is that I thought people asked me to take a photo of them, which turned out to be that they wanted a photo with me.
 It’s a trap!
 Don’t fall for it.

 Just kidding, sometimes it’s okay and fun and sometimes not.
 It all depends on your mood and on the way the people ask it.

 You’re still here?
 I can’t believe it.
-That means you’re totally my friend right now.
+That means A. you completely read (or most likely scrolled) through the ’15 Things I didn’t expect in Jordan’ post.
+And B. you’re totally my friend right now.
 If you are planning on going to Jordan it might be useful to pin it for futurereferences and talking about Jordan..
 I made a new Youtube video that you can check out here.

 That was my selfpromo part once again.
 Don’t forget to pin the 15 things I didn’t expect in Jordan for your future travels.